software-mansion/protostar/website/docs/cairo-1/01-introduction.md

 # Introduction

-Protostar is a toolchain for developing Starknet smart contracts that helps with writing, [deploying](./06-interacting-with-starknet/README.md) and [testing](./05-testing/README.md) your smart contracts.
+Protostar is a toolchain for developing Starknet smart contracts.
+It helps with writing, [deploying](./06-interacting-with-starknet/README.md), and [testing](./05-testing/README.md) your smart contracts.
 It is loosely inspired by [Foundry](https://github.com/foundry-rs/foundry).

 ## Reference